-5 Evaluation and Current Uses of the MarineTLO-based Warehouse
+5. Evaluation and current uses of the MarineTLO-based warehouse

-5.1 Evaluating the MarineTLO-based Warehouse through Competence Queries

-For evaluating the structuring of MarineTLO and the process used for creating the MarineTLO-based repository, we had to investigate whether they offer the required abstractions for (a) adequately modeling the domain, (b) hosting information coming from different sources, and (c) allowing answering useful queries which cannot be answered by the individual underlying sources.
+5.1 Evaluating the MarineTLO-based warehouse through competence queries For evaluating the structuring of MarineTLO and the process used for creating the MarineTLO-based repository, we had to investigate whether they offer the required abstractions for first, adequately modeling the domain, second, hosting information coming from different sources, and third, allowing answering useful queries which cannot be answered by the individual underlying sources.
 For the latter, we formed a collection of competence queries in collaboration with the involved partners and their priorities.
-Table 3 shows some fundamental concepts that exist in the competence queries.
+Table III shows some fundamental concepts that exist in the competence queries.
 The columns at the right show which of them are answerable by the underlying sources.
-We should note that the real competence queries include queries that combine more than one of the listed concepts, like the complex query that was described in the introduction of this paper, e.g., "I want the taxonomic information of the predators of a particular species with the different codes that the organizations use to refer to them".
-This particular query requires sources that contain information about: (a) scientific names, (b) species taxonomy, (c) predators, and (d) codes (usually provided by FLOD/FAO).
-Such queries cannot be answered by any particular source (which is also evident for the particular example from the contents of Table 3), but can now be answered by the MarineTLO-based Warehouse that contains the required sources.
+We should note that the real competence queries include queries that combine more than one of the listed concepts, like the complex query that was described in the introduction of this paper, e.g., "I want the taxonomic information of the predators of a particular species with the different codes that the organizations use to refer to them."
+This particular query requires sources that contain information about: first, scientific names, second, species taxonomy, third, predators, and fourth, codes (usually provided by FLOD/FAO).
+Such queries cannot be answered by any particular source (which is also evident for the particular example from the contents of Table III), but can now be answered by the MarineTLO-based warehouse that contains the required sources.
 This is the concrete evidence of the benefits offered by the integrated model.
 A table showing the competence queries we used and their corresponding SPARQL expression can be found at MarineTLO website.